 - Foreign education must be evaluated by an accredited organization to ensure that it is comparable to education received in the United States.
 ICs may wish to consult with the Division of International Services, ORS, and with OIR for preliminary advice on the equivalency of foreign degrees with U.S. doctorates.
 Simply because a degree is identified as a doctorate does not mean it is equivalent.

 - A minimum of two references is required from professionals in the field, attesting to the candidate’s scientific qualifications, credentials, and accomplishments.
 Additional references may be required depending upon Office of Intramural Research (OIR) policies and the Intramural Professional Designation (IPD) proposed.

-In addition to the aforementioned process, the NIH has established one additional recruitment method as part of an effort to attract and retain top-level candidates for a variety of different scientific disciplines:
+In addition to the aforementioned process, the NIH has established two additional recruitment methods as part of an effort to attract and retain top-level candidates for a variety of different scientific disciplines:

 - Early Independent Scientist: an intramural component of the national NIH Director's Early Independent Scientist (EIS) Program designed to support recent doctoral graduates in independent positions without the need to train further in a post-doctoral fellowship.
 Successful candidates are provided the resources to establish an independent research program, including salary and benefits, support for lab personnel, lab space, supplies, and start-up equipment.
 For additional information, please visit the Early Independent Scientists page as part of the IRP Web site.

 - Independent Research Scholar (IRS): a new program launching in 2019 focused to build the workforce diversity of independent research scientists.